 With the election of Hannelore Kraft as Premier of North Rhine-Westphalia in July 2010, she became the first woman in the history of the Heinz-Kühn Foundation to chair the Board of Trustees of the Foundation.

 The North Rhine-Westphalia state elections in May 2017 also brought a change for the Heinz-Kühn-Foundation.
 On June 27th, 2017 Armin Laschet was elected as the 11th Prime Minister of North Rhine-Westphalia.
-He hence assumes the chairmanship of the Heinz-Kühn-Foundation's board of trustees.
+He assumed the chairmanship of the Heinz-Kühn-Foundation's board of trustees until october 2021.